Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Northern Illinois has combined with its opponents to score more than 60.5 points just two times this year.
+- Northern Illinois has combined with its opponents to score more than 60 points just two times this season.

-- Huskies games have an average total of 54.6 points this season, 5.9 fewer than Saturday's over/under.
+- The Huskies and their opponents score an average of 54.6 points per game, 5.4 fewer than Saturday's total.

-- The 60.5 over/under in this game is 3.5 points above the 57.0 average total in Eagles games this season.
+- The 60 total in this game is 3.0 points above the 57.0 average total in Eagles games this season.

 Northern Illinois Stats and Trends

-- Thus far this year Northern Illinois has two wins against the spread.
+- Northern Illinois has two wins against the spread in four games this season.

 - This season, the Huskies won ATS in their only game as a favorite of 2.5 points or more.

-- Northern Illinois' games this year have hit the over two times in four opportunities (50%).
+- Northern Illinois' games this year have gone over the total in two out of four opportunities (50%).

-- Northern Illinois is 1-0-1 against the spread and 1-1 overall this season when the team notches more than 24.5 points.
+- Northern Illinois is 1-0-1 against the spread and 1-1 overall this season when the team puts up more than 24.5 points.

-- This year, the Huskies have turned the ball over seven times, one more than the Eagles' takeaways (6).
+- The Huskies have turned the ball over seven times this season, one more turnover than the Eagles have forced (6).

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.